gmc-code/PC-microbit-micropython/docs/lessons2/gestures.rst

 .. admonition:: Tasks

     #.
 Modify the code to reset the count back to 5 when the count gets to 0.
     #.
-Keeping the modifications, modify the code further to reset the count to 5 when the A button is pressed.
+Keeping the modifications, modify the code further to reset the count to 5 when the A-button is pressed.
     #.
-Keeping the modifications, modify the code further to raise the count by 2 when the B button is pressed.
+Keeping the modifications, modify the code further to raise the count by 2 when the B-button is pressed.

     .. dropdown::
         :icon: codescan